kadavilrahul/browser-use-web-terminal-ui/README.md

 # Browser Automation with Gemini AI

-- A minimal browser automation setup that integrates AI models
+- A browser automation setup that integrates AI models
 - It takes user input and executes tasks on a Chromium browser
 - User can input tasks via terminal or Gradio web interface
 - Repeat tasks can be executed in alredy open browser session